theflyingcodr/backbone/ARCHITECTURE.md

 The Service key responsibility is enforcing and implementing business rules, but it also has a few other potential tasks:

 * Raise application events
-* Orchestrates the data calls, if any ie which data methods to call and when.
+* Orchestrates the data calls, if any, ie which data methods to call and when.

 The service should be unchanged by either the transport or data layer changing ie if you decide to add caching, the service should be agnostic to this, instead the data layer should orchestrate this.